 Schedule date nights as if it was part of the job.
 If you have children, schedule a date where you can all get together and have some quality family time.
 Don’t do it just to do it.
 Go somewhere, dress up, turn off the phone.
 If you can, try going out on a weekend to somewhere nice and romantic.
 Every time you extract yourself out of work and reconnect what made you two fall in love – we guess it’s not because he/she is a great real estate agent, right? – those vows are renewed and grow stronger.

 Same goes if you’re not romantically involved.
 Mingle your families.
 Have a BBQ.
 Go to a game.
+Find fun things to do on weekends at home.
 While you need to be professional at work, you also need to like and know someone personally to bring out the best in her and vice-versa.
 So you see how it’s important to save some time to have a relationship outside of work, right?

 We know you’re thinking “these guys at RealEstateAgent.com think we have time for that?!
 They’re crazy!”.
 Yes, we know how the life of a real estate agent goes… we’re well aware that that time is a luxury for you.
 That’s why, to make it possible, you have to be a team even when each one is by themselves.
 Do it concomitantly!
 And whatever it is that you guys want to do it for your alone time, can you both do it at home?
 Say, she can garden/read/write/knit/workout/whatever in her She Shed by the backyard, while he plays a video game/watches a movie/drink/workout/whatever at his Man Cave?
 By doing that, you’ll maximize time and, maybe even half an hour a day will fuel the both of you not to kill each other and do a fantastic job.

 We know it’s difficult, but hey… everything can wait; except your well being.
 If you’re not willing to stand up for your life as a couple right now, you will never.
 So avoid talking about work at home the best you can.
 If you drive together from work to home and vice-versa, make the car a sort of depressurizing chamber.
+Know when you need to abide by corporate ethics and when you just need to be a husband or wife.
 Talk about everything you guys need regarding work and once the door of the car is locked, no more work.
 And do your best not to check e-mails and phone calls out of work hours, unless there’s a programmed emergency.
 Sometimes we are to blame when clients call us outside of work hours.
 We give them permission.
 No one will die of waiting 12 hours (and only 5 or so of them are actually awake, so…)

 You’ve noticed that communication is everything, right?
 But sometimes the communication between the two of you is so damaged because of a lot of factors, so don’t feel ashamed of looking for professional help.
 Sometimes couples therapy will be the only way to resolve tensions that, because of how intractably you two are attached as a working couple, there’s no way of dealing with it by yourself, without a trained third-party to intermediate.